+Display

-Display: The display is a two-digit number, denoting percentage of the fluid life which remains.
+The display is a two-digit number, denoting percentage of the fluid life which remains.
 New fluid is displayed as 99%.

-The TRANSMISSION SERVICE indicator will be illuminated, denoting a required change of transmission fluid, when the remaining fluid life reaches approximately 1-2 %.
-The indicator will be lit steadily upon each initialization of the TCM, and will remain on steady for approximately 1-2 minutes after the first selection of "D" (drive) range each time, until service is performed and the indicator is reset.
+The TRANSMISSION SERVICE indicator I will be illuminated, denoting a required change of transmission fluid, when the remaining fluid life reaches approximately 1 %.
+The indicator will be lit steadily upon each initialization of the TCM, and will remain on steady for approximately 2 minutes after the first selection of "D" (drive) range each time, until service is performed and the indicator is reset.

-Failure to perform maintenance and reset the TRANSMISSION SERVICE indicator within a defined period will result in the illumination of the CHECK TRANS light on the dashboard telltale panel and diagnostic code P0897 Transmission Fluid at Limit will be set.
+Failure to perform maintenance and reset the TRANSMISSION SERVICE indicator within a defined period will result in the illumination of the CHECK light with associated message in the DID and diagnostic code P0897 Transmission Fluid Deteriorated.

+Reset

-Reset: The TRANSMISSION SERVICE indicator can be reset by a message over the SAE J1939 communication interface, with the Allison DOCTM for PC diagnostic program, or by depressing and holding the MODE button for ten (10) seconds while the Oil Life Monitor function is displayed.
+The TRANSMISSION SERVICE indicator can be reset by a message over the SAE J1939 communication interface, with the Allison DOCTM for PC diagnostic program, or by depressing and holding the MODE button for ten (10) seconds while the Oil Life Monitor function is displayed.
 It may also be reset by selecting N-D-N-D-N-R-N on the shift selector, pausing briefly (less than 3 seconds) between each selector movement, with the ignition on and the engine not running.
+The TRANSMISSION SERVICE indicator illuminates briefly following a reset to acknowledge the reset was successful.